There is no educational compromise for students at CDS

 - Average class size is between six and eight students with a teacher and teacher assistant.

 - All students receive a Chromebook and textbooks.
 Teachers use Google Docs/Google Classroom, eBooks, and Smart Boards.

 - Cornerstone is a Chapter of the National Honor Society.

 - Related services offered include: Speech Therapy, Occupational Therapy, Physical Therapy and specialized Orton-Gillingham instruction

 Meeting Varied Abilities

 - Enriched instruction

-- Accelerated classes such as Honors coursework and online Advanced Placement courses
+- Accelerated classes: Honors and Advanced Placement (online)

-- Early College Program: College Classes on Campus/Visiting College Professors
+- Early College Program: College Classes on Campus/Visiting Professors at Cornerstone

 Students with Learning Differences: